All posts by Daniel Stanford

 2. Story – Adding narrative to products and services, not just argument

-3. Symphony – Adding invention and big-picture thinking, not just detail focus
+3. Symphony – Adding invention and big-picture thinking, not just detail focus.
+Call My Friends at InventHelp!

 4. Empathy – Going beyond logic and engaging emotion and intuition